basiqio-oss/Basiq-docs/docs/PLatform/onboarding-cdr-access.md

 ---
 # Your Journey to Going Live with Basiq

 You've decided to integrate with Basiq.
 Great.
-But before you task your engineering team with building, you need to know something critical:

-**Getting from "let's do this" to "we're live with real data" isn't a straight line.**
+But before you task your engineering team with building, you need to know something critical:**Getting from "let's do this" to "we're live with real data" isn't a straight line.**

-Most companies don't realize this until they're 3 weeks into integration.
-This page exists to show you the real journey—so you can plan accordingly.
+Most companies don't realise this until they're 3 weeks into integration.
+This page exists to show you the real journey so you can plan accordingly.

 ***